How to get more out of your sale.

 - Posting a blurb and picture about it on social media.

-- Making a big deal about who ends up getting it so the next time even more students will want to win.
+- Making a big deal about who gets it so the next time, even more students will want to win.

 3. Make Your Incentives Worth the Effort

 There's nothing worse than offering something that's not all that exciting.
 You may as well offer nothing at all.
 Prizes should generate enthusiasm for selling.
 This will help get your sale off to a strong start and to keep the energy level high until the end.